These solutions must factor in both user needs and the environment, and reflect a balance between statistical evidence and practical knowledge.

 Our experienced designers are highly skilled in AutoCAD and are able to analyse the site demands and constraints, prepare viable options and assess them against project objectives.
 Often this involves using design software such as SIDRA Intersection to inform the option selection and AutoTurn to accurately assess the feasibility of turning vehicles.

 We are competent at designing roundabouts, traffic signals and priority intersections.
 Where an innovative solution may be required we are prepared to look beyond standard practice.
 We also undertake safety audits of improvements schemes as well as peer reviews of design proposals.

 We can provide particular specialist expertise in the design and implementation of traffic signals.
-We can design signal control solutions either with our without SCATS at intersections, crossing locations and narrow bridges, and develop strategies for particular signal priorities, such as for public transport, cyclists and pedestrians.
+We can design signal control solutions at intersections, crossing locations and narrow bridges, and develop strategies for particular signal priorities, such as for public transport, cyclists and pedestrians.
 We are experienced in setting out signal equipment, liaising with signal specialists at Local Authorities and supervising signals contractors up to commissioning.

 Recognised as an industry leader in the field we work on a variety of projects including the development of car parking policies and strategies, research into the parking characteristics of specific land uses, parking precinct plans for areas with unique demand profiles and recommending appropriate management and enforcement options for car parks.
 Our work is based on an in-depth appreciation of the issues, sound theoretical principles, comprehensive land use survey data and an integrated approach to the planning of public and private parking resources.